David’s list of VALUABLE WEBSITE LINKS for Canadian nonprofit/charity leaders.

 RISK MANAGEMENT POLICY CREATION: Yes it’s American so keep eye on Canadian law, but it’s customizable, and the best out there.
 Low one-time fee and the site keeps updating!
 Multiple best practice wording choices on over 150 different policies. click here

 - CHARITIES & THE C.R.A.
 (Canadian – 2 links here): click here requirements for charities and click here for CRA’s own checklists and resources

 - FINANCIAL MANAGEMENT & CAPACITY BUILDING: Budgeting, Records & Financial Statements and Audits, click here (thanks again to Imagine Canada) and several great links on many areas including capacity building click here.

-- IF YOU NEED A BOOST (4 links here): My favourite finds so far: 1) this amazing senior in 70’s on importance of play click here; 2) click here to read article and see both picture on policeman and man he saved ; 3) click here for picture – shark takes his leg, he’s back surfing with prosthetic leg in those waters; 4) building character in your kids from “character lab” click here; 5) help for health & diet with NOOM click here; 6) help with sleep which is such a core issue for many leaders I meet click here; 7&8) if you are interested in “faith” but not necessarily “church” here is a video series my wife and I find valuable click here and one of the planet’s top current scientists on faith & science (leading U.S. COVID-19 vaccine work) in a non-religious journal click here; and 9) for men particularly (and teenagers — we have four!) a fast-growing (non-religious) movement I believe strongly in click here.
+- IF YOU NEED A BOOST – PERSONAL LIFE (9 links here): A few of my favourite finds: 1) this amazing senior in his 70’s on the importance of playing click here; 2) click here to read article and see both picture on policeman and man he saved ; 3) click here for picture – shark takes his leg, he’s back surfing with prosthetic leg in those waters; 4) building character in your kids from “character lab” click here; 5) help for health & diet with NOOM click here; 6) help with sleep which is such a core issue for many leaders I meet click here; 7&8) if you are interested in “faith” but not necessarily “church” here is a video series my wife and I find valuable click here and one of the planet’s top current scientists on faith & science (leading U.S. COVID-19 vaccine work) in a non-religious journal click here; and 9) for men particularly (and teenagers — we have four!) a fast-growing (non-religious) movement I believe strongly in click here.